 - Recognized by ABA Section of Construction Litigation Committee as an Outstanding Subcommittee Chair for 2013/2014.

-- Treasurer and member of Board of Directors, Tufts Lawyers Association (Chair, 2014-2015 Tufts Law Day on the Hill)
+- Treasurer and member of Board of Directors, Tufts Lawyers Association; Co-Chair, 2014-2015 Tufts Law Day on the Hill

-- Rhode Island Bar Association, Professionalism and Ethics Committee
+- Member, Rhode Island Bar Association, Professionalism and Ethics Committee

-- Associate Editor, Under Construction, an ABA Forum on Construction Law newsletter
+- Editor, Under Construction, newsletter of the ABA Forum on Construction Law

 - Contributing author, AAA Handbook on Construction Arbitration and ADR - Third Edition (2016)

-- Co-author, Circumnavigating the Eternal Triangle: Ethics of Insurance Defense, Presented at the Construction Superconference 2014, Las Vegas, Nevada.
+- Speaker and Co-author, Circumnavigating the Eternal Triangle: Ethics of Insurance Defense, Presented at the Construction Superconference 2014, Las Vegas, Nevada.

 - Co-author, A Survey of Certificate of Merit Statutes, The Construction Lawyer, Vol. 34, No. 2 (2014).